avglearner10/Project-Mirel/README.md

 To create an AI that could potentially save lives — even when the internet can't.

+📹 Demo Video
+Watch a short demo of Project Mirel in action:
+👉 [Project Mirel - Demo Video]

 Thank you for reading 💚